Back to list

 /random @channel

-→ Randomly select 1 person
+-> Randomly selects 1 person

 /team-picker 5 teams

-→ Automatically divide into 5 teams
+-> Automatically divides into 5 teams

-• Complete within Slack
+• Stays within Slack

-• Easy with slash commands
+• Easy to use via slash commands

-• Immediate results
+• Instant results

-• Low transparency (algorithm is black box)
+• Low transparency since the algorithm is a black box

-• Question "Is it really random?"
+• Leaves "Was it really random?" doubts

 Method 2: Slack Workflow Builder + Spreadsheet

-1. Collect participants with Slack workflow
+1. Collect participants via Slack workflow

 2. Record in Google Sheets

-3. Lottery with RAND() function
+3. Draw using RAND() function

-4. Notify results to Slack
+4. Post results to Slack

-• Only Slack official features
+• Uses only official Slack features

 • Can be automated